ITensor/ITensor/INSTALL.md

 3. If you are using a system other than a Mac, edit `PLATFORM`, `BLAS_LAPACK_INCLUDEFLAGS` and `BLAS_LAPACK_LIBFLAGS` to reflect the type and location of your BLAS/LAPACK libraries.
-The list of currently available platforms is: macos, mkl, acml, lapack (for details see matrix/lapack_wrap.h).
+The list of currently available platforms is: mkl, lapack, macos, acml (for details see matrix/lapack_wrap.h).
 The `PLATFORM` variable selects which function signature definitions will be used to wrap vendor-specific BLAS/LAPACK fortran calls into C.